apereo/cas/development/protocol/REST-Protocol.md

 #Using cas-server-support-rest module
-Version 4.1.0 includes a new maven module namely cas-server-support-rest which implements REST API with a modern style programming model and eliminates an extra dependency on the restlet library.
+Version 4.1.0 includes a new maven module namely cas-server-support-rest which implements REST API with a modern style programming model and eliminates an extra dependency on the Restlet library.
 The public REST API is not changed in this module and switching to it is just a matter of a few minor local war overlay changes.

-For deployments that do not use restlet module, the enablement of the REST support is as easy as including this dependency in the overlay's pom:
+For deployments that do not use Restlet module, the enablement of the REST support is as easy as including this dependency in the overlay's pom:

 {% highlight xml %}
 <dependency>
    <groupId>org.jasig.cas</groupId>
-   <artifactId>cas-server-extension-rest</artifactId>
+   <artifactId>cas-server-support-rest</artifactId>
    <version>${cas.version}</version>
    <scope>runtime</scope>
 </dependency>
 {% endhighlight %}

-For users of restlet module, just replace the pom dependency and change this snippet in web.xml:
+For users of Restlet module, just replace the pom dependency and change this snippet in web.xml:

 from this: